 Brain Supportive Breakfasts

-Rolled oats with flax oil and maple syrup: Oats provide whole grain nutrition, while the flax oil brings down the glycemic index and the maple syrup makes it delicious.
+Rolled oats with coconut or flax oil and berries: Oats provide whole grain nutrition, while the oil brings down the glycemic index and the berries make it delicious.
 Nuts, seeds and fruit can be added as desired.
+Shredded apple added before you cook it, is also a delicious option.

 Protein shake: Protein shakes are fast, easy, and you can add many great ingredients.
 Add a couple teaspoons of flax oil, hemp oil, or coconut oil to bring down the glycemic index.